My Forking Life

 How To Make Southern Deviled Eggs

-Cover and pressure cook on low pressure for 8 minutes.
-Once pressure cooking time is up, quick release the pressure, open the lid, and remove the eggs.
+Add eggs to a steamer basket.
+Place 1 cup of water in the Instant Pot, then add the steamer basket.
+Cover the eggs with the lid and pressure-cook on low pressure for 8 minutes.
+Once the cook time is up, manually release the pressure, open the lid, and remove the eggs.

 eggs in pressure cooker basket

-Remove the eggs from the pressure cooker with tongs and place them in a bowl of cold water for 5 minutes.
-Peel the eggs and cut them in half.
+Step 2: Cut the peeled eggs in half.
 Remove the cooked yolk from the egg whites and place the yolks in a bowl.

 boiled eggs separated and yolks removed and placed in bowl

-Use a fork and mash the egg yolks until broken apart.
-Add mayonnaise, diced jalapeños, relish, salt, and pepper and stir until combined and creamy.
+Step 3: Use a fork to mash the egg yolks until they are broken apart.
+Add mayonnaise, diced jalapeños, relish, salt, and pepper, and stir until combined and creamy.

 deviled eggs egg yolk mixed with ingredients in white bowl